-Mr. Rourke brings extensive experience in executive leadership, the trucking industry, and operational and management issues.
+Mr. Rourke brings extensive experience in executive leadership, the transportation and logistics industry, and operational and management issues.
 He has subject matter expertise in the development and implementation of strategic and operational plans, operational excellence, and management.

 Report of the Audit Committee of the Board of Directors